loning/universe/core_en.md

 - $c$ is the speed of light
 - $L_P$ is the Planck length
 - $S_E(\rho_{AB})$ is the entanglement entropy, represented by von Neumann entropy: $S_E(\rho_{AB}) = -\text{Tr}(\rho_A \log_2 \rho_A)$

+**Meaning Explanation**: This formula transforms abstract quantum entanglement states into concrete frequency values, establishing a precise relationship between entanglement strength and energy.
+The frequency is proportional to entanglement entropy, indicating that stronger entanglement results in higher equivalent frequency; the Planck length squared in the denominator ensures the result has the correct dimension while connecting entanglement phenomena to the fundamental scale of the universe.
+This allows us to view entanglement states as quantum fields with specific energy densities, providing a new perspective for understanding the physical nature of entanglement states.

 #### 3. Energy of Multi-body Entanglement Systems